Growing-Beyond-Earth/GettingStarted/README.md

 **NOTE: If you wish to run the code automatically whenever you power Raspberry Pi Pico then you have to name your code file as "main.py" while saving it.**

+## Raspberry Pi Pico Python SDK
+"[Raspberry Pi Pico Python SDK](https://datasheets.raspberrypi.com/pico/raspberry-pi-pico-python-sdk.pdf) book published by Raspberry Pi Trading, which forms part of the technical documentation in support of Raspberry Pi Pico and the MicroPython port to RP2040.

 ## MicroPython 1.7 Documnetation

 MicroPython 1.7 https://docs.micropython.org/en/latest/index.html https://docs.micropython.org/en/latest/rp2/quickref.html#

 ## More with MicroPython on Raspberry Pi Pico